chaos-polymtl/lethe/doc/source/examples/multiphysics/dam-break-VOF/dam-break-VOF.rst

 Similar procedure is done for the phase associated with a VOF indicator of 1 in ``subsection fluid 1``.

 We start off with a rectangular mesh that spans the domain defined by the corner points situated at the origin and at point :math:`[14,10]`.
-The first :math:`14,10` couple defines that number of initial grid subdivisions along the length and height of the rectangle.
+The first :math:`14,10` couple defines the number of initial grid subdivisions along the length and height of the rectangle.
-This makes it so our initial mesh is composed of perfect squares.
-We proceed then to redefine the mesh globally four times by setting
-``set initial refinement=4``.
+This makes our initial mesh composed of perfect squares.
+We proceed then to redefine the mesh globally four times by setting ``set initial refinement=4``.

 .. code-block:: text